BSc MSc PhD

 HIV Vaccine Development

-Although HIV-1/AIDS pandemic has become a managed chronic disease and has gotten out of the focus of many funding bodies, it remains one of the global health priorities.
+Although HIV-1/AIDS pandemic has become a managed chronic disease and has gotten out of the focus of many funding bodies, it remains one of the global public health priorities.
 An effective preventive vaccine against HIV-1 can avert millions of new infections, empower women, protect children, circumvent the stigma and discrimination facing men-who-have-sex-with-men and all HIV-1-positive individuals, and help many others beyond the reach of today’s HIV-1 treatment and prevention options.
 Millions of already infected people around the world will benefit from the HIV cure.
 With the renewed focus on infectious diseases, pandemics and demonstrated societal impact pathogens can have on communities and state and even global economies, the time has never been better to widen our understanding of host-pathogen interactions, gather novel information on protective responses against viruses and their induction, develop new skills and expand the toolbox of antiviral vaccines and human vaccinology.

 Professor Tomáš Hanke's research aims to make significant contributions towards the development of a safe and effective HIV-1 vaccine mainly through induction of protective T-cell responses.
 He strives to maintain a balance between basic and translational research.
 He oversees a busy pre-clinical programme encompassing characterisation of natural and vaccine-elicited anti-HIV-1 T-cell responses, explores novel vaccine modalities and optimizes their immunogenicity in heterelogous prime-boost regimens in mice and macaques.
 He co-ordinates a clinical programme assessing candidate HIV vaccines in humans in the UK, Europe, Africa and the US.